darktable-org/dtorg/content/pages/resources/resources.md

 ## Tutorials and videos in German

-Some nice screencasts for draktable in German.
+Some nice screencasts for darktable in German.
 Check them out:

   * [Full playlist](https://vimeo.com/user1479718)